Achilles tendinitis

 • Stretching and flexibility exercises.
 These are key to helping your tendon heal without shortening and causing long-term pain.

 • Strengthening exercises.
-They will help you regain strength you might have lost while the tendon was healing.
+They will help you regain the strength you might have lost while the tendon was healing.
 And they will help protect you from another injury.

 • Ultrasound heat therapy.
 It improves blood circulation, which may aid the healing process.